pingcap/docs-cn/sql-statements/sql-statement-alter-table.md

 The following major restrictions apply to `ALTER TABLE` in TiDB:

-* Multiple operations cannot be completed in a single `ALTER TABLE` statement.
+* Making multiple changes in a single `ALTER TABLE` statement is currently not supported.

+* Changes of the [Reorg-Data](/sql-statements/sql-statement-modify-column.md#reorg-data-change) types on primary key columns are not supported.

+* Changes of column types on partitioned tables are not supported.

-* Lossy changes such as changing from `BIGINT` to `INT` are currently not supported.
+* Changes of column types on generated columns are not supported.

+* Changes of some data types (for example, some TIME, Bit, Set, Enum, and JSON types) are not supported due to the compatibility issues of the `CAST` function's behavior between TiDB and MySQL.

 * Spatial data types are not supported.